ArenKDesai/Aren-s-Notes/botany lec.md

 There are typically more adaptions for light rather than water.
 There can be a lot of shade that disallows lower leaves to produce energy.
 This separates leaves into **sun leaves** and **shade leaves**.

 ### Hydrophytes
 Think of lily pad.
 The stomata are typically on the upper surface on the floating part of the plant, or the leaves just don't have stomata if they're submerged.
-The aerenchyma are used to facilitate gas exchange and floatation, and there's no (or a thin) cuticle, with less xylem than phlo
+The aerenchyma are used to facilitate gas exchange and floatation, and there's no (or a thin) cuticle, with less xylem than phloem.